gfane1/microsoft-backup-suite/README.md

 - 45,749 files succeeded (99.978%)
 - 10 files failed (0.022% - network issues)
 - After one retry: 45,796/45,796 (100%) ✨

-**User testimonial:**
-> "v1 found 32,857 files and downloaded 109. v2 found 45,796 files and downloaded 45,749.
-After one retry, got all 45,796 files.
-This is incredible!" - @davidninow

 ---